huangsvengood/WavDocs/docs/Products/ax6000/wn536ax6-a/index.md

 The AX6000 Router upgrades your network to the next generation of Wi-Fi.
 With combined wireless speeds of up to 2.4GHz 1148Mbps and 5GHz  4804Mbps, the device provides excellent speeds and superior omni-directional wireless range.
 It has dual frequency 8 stream,supports 160MHz bandwidth.You can run multiple applications in a large home or office.
 Sending email, browsing the web, and bandwidth-intensive tasks like online gaming or streaming 4K video can be easily accomplished.

-The AX6000 Router provides one 2.5G high-speed wired network port, which can be customized for WAN/LAN purposes.
+The AX6000 Router provides one 2.5G high-speed wired network port, which can be customized for WAN/LAN purposes
 <div style="text-align: center;">
     <img class="boxshadow" src="/images/536ax601.png">
 </div>